pwielgos/react-student-list/README.md

 ### Setup

-Start mongo if you haven't already with `brew services start`.
+Start postgres if you haven't already with `brew services start`.
 Running the server code requires `nodemon`.
 If you don't already have `nodemon`, install it globally with `npm install nodemon --global`.

 ```
 npm install